Skip to content

 Overview

 Fin can be accessed programmatically via an API.
-Integration is centered around two endpoints (/fin/start and /fin/reply) and a set of events that notify the client of Fin’s status and responses.
+Integration is centered around two endpoints (/fin/start and /fin/reply) and a set of events that notify the client of Fin's status and responses.
+Events can be delivered via webhooks or Server-Sent Events (SSE).

-Once Fin is initialized, it progresses through a series of statuses such as thinking, awaiting_user_reply, or resolved before ending its workflow with a status of complete .
+Once Fin is initialized, it progresses through a series of statuses such as thinking, replying, awaiting_user_reply, or resolved before ending its workflow with a status of complete .
 During this workflow, the client should allow Fin to continue uninterrupted until a final complete status is returned, at which point control of the conversation passes back to the client.

 Start a conversation with Fin